tmax818/tylermaxwell/about.md

 permalink: /about/
 ---

   I am a web developer seeking employment as such.
 Please take a moment to peruse my website.
-Thank you for your interest.s
+Thank you for your interest.